leopoldodonnell/tapas/Readme.md

 ### Make it Tiny Locally

-To build something locally, we'll use a mount point to access our current working directory from the community golang image, then run it to create a statically linked binary.
-Finally we'll take the binary, add it to your runtime `Docker image` and start it up.
+To build something locally, we'll just redirect the `docker-compose.yml` to use the new multistage build and then rerun the build command.

 Start by editing the `docker-compose.yml` file and change `Dockerfile` to `Dockerfile.scratch`.
 Then ...

-Build a static version of `tapas` in the current directory...
+Build a static version of `tapas`...

-    > docker run --rm -v $PWD:/app -w /app -e CGO_ENABLED=0 -e GOOS=linux golang:1.7 go build -a -installsuffix cgo -o tapas .
+    > docker-compose build

 Take a look at the size of your new image:

     > docker images
     REPOSITORY          TAG                 IMAGE ID            CREATED              SIZE
-    tapas               latest              02ad557c10d8        3 seconds ago        5.985 MB
+    tapas               latest              02ad557c10d8        3 seconds ago        6.45 MB

-**Nice!** only 7.9MB
+**Nice!** only 6.45MB

 So, does it work?

 Edit the `docker-compose.yml` file and change `Dockerfile` to `Dockerfile.scratch`.
 Then ...

-    > docker-compose build
     > docker-compose up

 Now see that it still works!